bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 Austen
 Batch support would indeed be awesome.

 Brendan
 I have to chime in and say that I love that SwiftData can co-exist with Core Data so we can do some complex things like batch inserts still in Core Data and use SwiftData to drive the UI.

 Leon
 So currently no support?
-Will attempt with .insert / . update for now and report how we get on with the larger datasets.
+Will attempt with .insert / .update for now and report how we get on with the larger datasets.
 Any ideas on the process.
 Create context with autosave disabled
 Obtain batch data and insert/update
 Save context to persistent storage
 SwiftUI/data to propagate throughout UI modelContext

-Leon

 @Brendan
-,
 Are you saying we can use SwiftData for UI operations while managing batchInserts via CoreData APIs?
 All in the same SQLite instance?

 Brendan
 Yes because Core Data and SwiftData can share the same store.
 You’d just have to fault in the updated objects into SwiftData if you updated the store from Core Data.

 Leon
 Looks like we can batchInsert from SwiftData (pulled from another question):
-ModelContext insert(_ batch: [[String: Any]], model: any PersistentModel.Type) (edited)
+ModelContext `insert(_ batch: [[String: Any]], model: any PersistentModel.Type)` (edited)

 ----